mandala-ui/mandala/README.md

 ![mandala](https://user-images.githubusercontent.com/1824267/35699021-a5ebb354-0743-11e8-9bf5-9a648a24c7d0.png)

-# Mandala UI Component Library
+# Mandala UI

-Mandala is a Declarative Component Library built with React and Functional CSS
+Mandala is a Declarative UI Component Library built with React and a small, Functional CSS library

-Most UI libraries require you to include their CSS anyway, with the downside of adding that bloat for just their components.
-Using a functional CSS library allows you to power the Mandala components, as well as your own components with the same syntax.

-Hopefully the Mandala components kickstarts your React project and inspires your own components and layouts with the libraries

-# Getting Started
+## Getting Started

-Check out the Interactive Docs before you make a decision (good or bad).
+Check out the Interactive Docs before you decide if this package is right for you.

+The only dependences are the Mandala CSS Utilities and React.

+You can link the CDN version of the CSS utilities and start to prototype your own layouts and components separate from Mandala, and turn them into Mandala components later.

-The only dependences are the Mandala CSS library and React/DOM.
-If you use the React Components, you will need your own build tools to import/require.
+If you use the React Components, you will need your own build tools to import/require, like create-react-app

 If you like you can install the Mandala UI Components as a whole with:

 `yarn install mandala`

+`import { ProgressBar } from 'mandala'`

 But each of the components are published to NPM separately.
 If you'd just like to use a single component like the ProgressBar you can install the scoped packages.

+e.g. `yarn install @mandala-ui/progress-bar`

 ---

+__Benefits:__

+Most UI libraries require you to include their CSS anyway, with the downside of adding that bloat for just their components.
+Using a functional CSS library allows you to power the Mandala components, as well as your own components with the same syntax.

+If something doesn't exist in the Mandala Library currently, compose it and submit it!

+__Goals:__

+- Help people build consistent yet customizable website and application UI
+- Promote Composition over Inheritance at every level of the interface (CSS and JS)
+- Reuse as much code and as many components as possible to reduce size and effort.
+- Share component ideas and techniques with the community

-##### Y U Functional CSS?
+##### Why Functional CSS?

-So many reasons, but the simplest answer is that I believe it's a better choice to handle the complexity in the Template, rather than the CSS.
-Even the best of CSS authors have the Fragile Base Class problem when it comes to CSS.
+So many reasons, but the simplest answer is that we believe it's a better choice to handle the complexity of CSS in the Template, rather than the CSS level.
+Even the best of CSS authors have the Fragile Base Class Problem, and that is amplified across teams of differing skill level.

-##### Y U no CSS in JS?
+##### Why don't you use a CSS-in-JS solution?

-Not every project is a Javascript SPA, and I am not convinced that it's a smart idea to require a build pipeline for every prototype, idea or product.
+Not every project is a Javascript Single Page Application, and I am not convinced that it's a smart idea to require a build pipeline for every prototype, idea or product.
+Sharing the css utilities across projects and ideas promotes adoption of a component library.

-You can link the CDN version of the CSS utilities and start to prototype your own layouts and components.